ThibaultFillion/strengths/documentation/building_and_simulating_rds.rst

 .. image:: traj2.png
   :align: center

-most of the code above is similar to the previous example, where we already presented most of it.
-So instead of repreating, let us focus on what is new.
+Most of the code above is similar to the previous example, where we already presented most of it.
+So instead of repeating, let us focus on what is new.

-First, you may have noticed that in the dictionnary most of the values have been written without units.
-Indeed, numeric values are interpreted with the default units system ("units", in the dictionnary), and the expected units dimensions for the value. ie.
+First, you may have noticed that in the dictionary most of the values have been written without units.
+Indeed, numeric values are interpreted with the default units system ("units", in the dictionary), and the expected unit dimensions for the value. ie.
 "density" = 1 will be the same as "density" = "1 µm-3".

 .. code:: python